 Ability to move large loads (weight) over long distances, quickly.
 Combined, these three elements (load, distance, speed) uniquely qualify functional movements for the production of work and high power.
 That means we don’t try to slowly move weight, etc. This can dangerously tear and destroy muscles.
 It also greatly decreases the work and power output of the athlete.
 However, we believe that speed and power can only come after first learning proper technique and showing consistency with that technique.
 Reckless movement is just as dangerous as slow movements.

 Intensity is what brings it all together and this gets the results.
-Intensity is relative to the person, but at the same time we measure intensity based on power output (read the next section to learn how we scientifically measure performance through work and power output).
+Intensity is relative to the person, but at the same

 In CrossFit, we don’t rely on heart rate to determine our fitness level or set our pace.
 The heart rate is as dependable as a digital clock without a battery.
 It is an interesting metric, but since there are so many variables, in CrossFit we base our results on work and power output.
 Many things can affect your heart rate, such as: